-Medical cannabis is becoming an increasingly common form of treatment for a wide variety of illnesses and health conditions.
+Medical cannabis is becoming increasingly prescribed for a wide variety of illnesses and health conditions.
 However, the clinical evidence regarding this category of medications is still relatively lacking, following decades of prohibition and limited access to the drugs.
 While there is still a lack of clinical evidence, the harnessing of real-world data is largely considered an effective way to generate further insights to improve research and current clinical care.
 In contribution to this aim, the UK Medical Cannabis Registry was launched by Sapphire Medical Clinic in 2019.

 The most common indications represented in this sample were chronic pain of undefined aetiology (32.7%), neuropathic pain (13.8%), and fibromyalgia (9.9%).
 Notably, these are conditions that commonly have a significant impact on patient quality of life.